 This webinar will examine anatomically correct outline and how positioning of the head and neck influences back position and way of going.
 It will also examine different head positions and allow you, the rider, to make informed decisions according to function.
 A dressage horse for example will be required to hold his head very differently from a show jumper, Icelandic horse, eventer or western horse.
 Different head positions can be observed and evaluated in both the book and anatomy video course, ‘Anatomy In Action’.

-Other topics that should be studied in detail to better understand the neck, and will be covered in the March webinar, include:-
+Other topics that should be studied in detail to better understand the neck, and are included in this video lecture, include:-

 Cervical Joint Movement.
 Before we can encourage a horse to use complete range of movement in the neck we need to understand exactly what type of movement happens at which joints and the relationships between them.